 On some scale, we can all agree that 2016 was full of ups and downs in our society but it’s important to keep a positive perspective.
-We are given the gift of being there for our community everyday – what an honor!
-A community like K12 helps remind us of the impact we all make and gives us another reason to keep things in perspective.
+We are given the gift of being there for our community every day – what an honor!
+A K12 community helps remind us of the impact we all make and gives us another reason to keep things in perspective.

-2016 was full of highlights for K12ArtChat (so many that when we made a video, the condensed version was over 14 minutes long!).
-We’ve compiled a list of chats and transcripts for review, but personally one of the best parts for us were the live video discussions with our guests hosts.
+2016 was full of highlights for K12ArtChat especially in the K12 Community (so many that when we made a video, the condensed version was over 14 minutes long!).
+We’ve compiled a list of chats and transcripts for review, but personally, one of the best parts for us was the live video discussions with our guests’ hosts and been part of K12 Community.
 We had a blast talking to Tim Needles, Nic Hahn, Joy Schultz and so many of our friends, as well as artists and authors like Erik Wahl, David Goldstein, LaVonna Roth and more.

-It was a great year chatting but we also had a lot of fun connecting with the K12ArtChallenge and making art with this tribe of artists!
+It was a great year chatting but we also had a lot of fun connecting with K12 Community, especially with the K12ArtChallenge and making art with this tribe of artists!
 We asked our counterpart, Arlene Shelton founder of the challenge, to share a few highlights and she knocked it out of the park with a video review.

-And the it continues – #k12ArtChallenge has started off 2017 with a bang!
-Join in this month with 15 seconds of creativity everyday.
+And it continues – #k12ArtChallenge has started off 2017 with a bang in K12 Community!
+Join in this month with 15 seconds of creativity every day.

 Stay tuned for more to come in 2017, we’re starting the year with a great chat from Holly Bess Kincaid with the topic Artfully Literate: Let’s Read, Write and Talk about Art!
 See you 1/5/17 at 8:15 on Facebook Live and 8:30 pm CST for #K12ArtChat on Twitter.

 In 2017, remember to Keep Moving Forward and as always, we wish you Creativity.